About Wildbanks Conservation

 Clare Smith BSc (Hons) - Director

-Clare first pursued her career in nature conservation in 1999, moving to Edinburgh to volunteer for the Scottish Wildlife Trust where she discovered her passion for Botany.
-Drawn back to her home of North Wales she volunteered at Greenfield Valley Country Park where she met Mick assisting on the Natterjack toad reintroduction programme at Talacre Dunes SSSI.
-Clare then worked for three years on a Great Crested Newt community project in Flintshire and more recently ran an environmental community project in Huddersfield for local volunteers.
+Clare first pursued her career in nature conservation in 1998, moving to Edinburgh to volunteer for the Scottish Wildlife Trust where she discovered her passion for Botany.
+Drawn back to her home of North Wales she volunteered at Greenfield Valley Country Park where she met Mick assisting on the Natterjack toad reintroduction programme at Talacre Dunes SSSI in 1999.
+Clare then worked for three years on a Great Crested Newt community project in Flintshire and then ran an environmental community project in Huddersfield for local volunteers.
 Clare is a skilled botanist and holds a Natural England & Natural Resources Wales GCN licence.

 Now more office based, Clare helps to keep the business running smoothly but can now and then be seen out on site when an extra pair of hands is needed and if it’s not raining!
 Her happy place is pottering in her greenhouse, sowing seeds for her vegetable garden and propagating plants to make nectar beds for bees and butterflies.

-Clare and Mick have two girls aged 10 and 8, both of which can already identify at least 20 different insects!
+Clare and Mick have two girls aged 12 and 10, both of which can already identify many British butterflies, bees and birds.

 Chris Gosset BSc (Hons) MSc - Conservation Ranger